ada-lang-io/ada-lang-io/docs/projects-to-work-on.md

 ## Toolchains

-- **[Alire](https://alire.ada.dev/):** Alire is one of the most important tools for the Ada community, regardless of the experience that one may have with the language.
+- **[Alire](https://alire.ada.dev/)** is one of the most important tools for the Ada community, regardless of the experience that one may have with the language.
 Alire is always looking for testers for new releases, feedback, improvements and fixes.
 If you are looking for a project to help with, Alire would be great!